Jun 16, 2021

 The first programs of their kind designed just for families, Brightline Coaching provides families with support from expert behavioral health coaches through skill-building programs that help with everyday challenges.

 Expanding Brightline Care nationwide by the end of 2021 to support national employers and health plans.
-Our clinical services — including behavior therapy, medication support, and speech therapy — will be available in all 50 states by the end of this year.
+Our clinical services — including behavior therapy and medication support — will be available in all 50 states by the end of this year.

 “CDC data shows that an estimated 1 in 5 U.S. children has a diagnosed mental or behavioral health condition — yet 80% will not get the care they need.
 Pediatric behavioral health care is often less accessible and comprehensive than care for adults,” said Ben Robbins, psychiatrist and Venture Partner at GV who is joining Brightline’s Board of Directors.
 “Brightline addresses the huge unmet need of pediatric behavioral health services and is uniquely positioned to provide multiple levels of care based on the needs of patients and families.”